Walmart: 1990–2005: Retail rise to multinational status

 While it was the third-largest retailer in the United States, Wal-Mart was more profitable than rivals Kmart and Sears by the late 1980s.
 By 1990, it became the largest U.S. retailer by revenue.

-Prior to the summer of 1990, Wal-Mart had no presence on the West Coast or in the Northeast (except for a single Sam's Club in New Jersey which opened in November 1989); however, in July and October that year, it opened its first stores in California and Pennsylvania, respectively.
+Prior to the summer of 1990, Wal-Mart had no presence on the West Coast or in the Northeast, apart from a Sam's Club location in New Jersey which opened in November 1989; however, in July and October that year, it opened its first stores in California and Pennsylvania, respectively.
 By the mid-1990s, it was the most powerful retailer in the U.S. and expanded into Mexico in 1991 and Canada in 1994.
 Wal-Mart stores opened throughout the rest of the U.S., with Vermont being the last state to get a store in 1995.